Banking, Money and Taxes in Thailand

 Credit cards and ATMs

-It is possible for expats to get a credit card from a Thai bank, but this can sometimes be a difficult task.
+Expats can get a credit card from a Thai bank, but this is sometimes a difficult task.
 Requirements vary between banks, but most, if not all, require a work permit, ideally one which has been held for a significant length of time.
 There is also a required minimum income and bank statements for a specified period must be provided.
 The longer an expat has been a client of a Thai bank the better their chances are of successfully applying for a credit card.

 All major banks have easy-to-find ATMs throughout the country.
 Some banks charge a flat monthly fee for ATM usage and others charge per transaction, sometimes with the bonus of a certain number of free transactions within a particular period.